GriffFerguson/weather/README.md

-# Weather App
+# Blue or Gray Skies

-This weather app obtains information using the [NOAA Weather API](https://www.weather.gov/documentation/services-web-api#/).
+This weather site obtains information using the [NWS Weather API](https://www.weather.gov/documentation/services-web-api#/).
 Data is requested and processed on the client side.
 <hr>

 ## Location Usage